 Pick a Niche

 In order to be successful, you’ll need to determine what niche you’re good at writing in.

 Create a Portfolio With Writing Samples

-One of the most important things you can do as a beginning freelance writer is creating a portfolio for your work.
-This demonstrates your skills as well as shows clients you’re able to do blogging jobs.
+One of the most important things you can do as a beginning freelance writer is creating a portfolio for your writing samples.
+These samples demonstrate your skills as well as show clients what you’ve already accomplished.

 Try out a portfolio like Contently to showcase your work.
-You’ll want to provide samples that closely align with what your potential clients are looking for.
+You’ll want to provide samples that closely align with what your clients are looking for.